Frequently Asked Questions

 Q3: How will the transition from the existing qualifications to the new qualifications happen?
 Will there be some overlap, and how will that be managed?

-We’re consulting on the guiding principles we should use to shape the future qualification offer for 16-year-olds, and to look at how qualifications may need to change in line with those principles.
+We’ve now concluded our consultation on the guiding principles we should use to shape the future qualification offer for 16-year-olds, and to look at how qualifications may need to change in line with those principles.

 During 2020 we will consider:

-- The design principles for GCSEs
+- the design principles for GCSEs

 - the qualifications and subjects to be included in the offer (all qualification types, not just GCSEs)